msank00/msank00.github.io/_posts/2020-01-19-blog_500_Domain_Knowledge_Insurance.md

 # What is Hull Loss:

+>> Hull: The **main body of a ship or other vessel**, including the bottom, sides, and deck but not the masts, superstructure, rigging, engines, and other fittings.

-A hull loss is an aviation accident that damages the aircraft beyond economical repair,[2] resulting in a total loss.
-The term also applies to situations in which the aircraft are missing, the search for their wreckage is terminated or when the wreckage is completely inaccessible.
+- A hull loss is an **aviation accident** that damages the aircraft beyond economical repair, resulting in a total loss.
+- The term also applies to situations in which the aircraft are missing, the search for their wreckage is terminated or when the wreckage is completely inaccessible.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ab/Asiana_Airlines_Plane_Crash.png/330px-Asiana_Airlines_Plane_Crash.png" height="300">